Pinafore/qb-api/README.md

         {"score"=\<some score>}
     ```

+* /qb-api/info/next/\<user_id>

+Returns the next question ID that the user has yet to answer.

 Note about answers: Answers must be the title of a wikipedia page.
-Answers are case insensitive.
+Answers are case sensitive.